-Axis Zipstream Technology
+Axis Zipstream technology

 Summary

 Most networked video surveillance systems today are limited by bandwidth and storage for the recorded video.
 Zipstream is a radically improved, standard-compatible video encoder implementation that lowers bandwidth and storage requirements by an average of 50% or more when compared to standard compression.
-Important details and motion are preserved at high video quality, while the Axis-unique compression enhancement can filter the rest of the image information harder to make optimal use of the available bandwidth.
+Important details and motion are preserved at high video quality, while the Axis-unique compression enhancement can filter out the rest of the image information to make optimal use of the available bandwidth.

 Zipstream consists of a collection of algorithms that analyze the video stream in real time: